vishnumohanan404/forminit/README.md

 2. Create your feature branch: git checkout -b feature/my-feature
 3. Commit your changes: git commit -m 'Add new feature'
 4. Push to the branch: git push origin feature/my-feature
-5. Open a pull request
+5. Open a pull request to main

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Contact